Undergraduate Program Overview

 Biomedical engineering provides a well-rounded science education to students interested in changing the world through medicine, engineering and technology.
 Biomedical engineering covers a wide field of interests, including rehabilitation engineering, pharmacoengineering, drug delivery devices, prosthetic devices and medical imaging technology development (such as MRI, CT, Ultrasound and X-ray).

-To hear more about available job paths for biomedical engineering graduates, check out the The BME Grad Podcast, hosted by Allie Mitzak, a Joint Department alumn, along with Brian Kim.
+To hear more about available job paths for biomedical engineering graduates, check out The BME Grad Podcast, hosted by Allie Mitzak and Brian Kim, both alumni of the Joint Department.

 The Joint Program Experience

 An undergraduate degree in biomedical engineering can be completed entirely through courses hosted at a student’s home campus.
 However, students may choose to take courses on either campus in order to suit their individual educational needs.
 Our students are never required to travel to the partner campus; however, the Joint Department offers the distinct benefit of permitting our students to access courses and resources across both universities.

 NC State and UNC-Chapel Hill meet the unique needs of our students by ensuring they are entitled to full standing across each university system.
 After completing core courses and being accepted to the joint program through their admitting university, students are provided affiliate credentials to the partner campus.
 This partnership provides students the flexibility to access both academic and non-academic opportunities at both campuses.

 Upon completion of the program, students are awarded a degree in Biomedical and Health Sciences Engineering, which is accredited by ABET’s Engineering Accreditation Commission, https://www.abet.org.
 As a reflection of NC State and UNC-Chapel Hill’s commitment to the program, our students receive a diploma that bears the seals and signatures of both universities.